 Current Policy StateThe Housing Credit is at risk.
 There is strong bipartisan support in Congress and the Obama Administration for pursuing tax reform that lowers corporate tax rates.
 As the Housing Credit is one of the largest corporate tax expenditures, it is vulnerable to being eliminated or substantially cut to help pay for the lowered rates.

-The 9 percent floor was extended for projects allocated Credits through the end of 2013 in the American Taxpayer Relief Act of 2012, but it has since expired.
+The minimum 9 percent rate was extended for Housing Credit allocations made through the end of 2013 in the American Taxpayer Relief Act of 2012, but it has since expired.
 It must now be extended on a long-term basis in order to maintain financial feasibility and administrative predictability for Housing Credit projects in 2014 and beyond.
 On August 1, 2013, Senator Maria Cantwell (D-WA) introduced bipartisan legislation (S. 1442) to enact minimum Housing Credit rates.
-Bipartisan bills were introduced in both the House and Senate during the 112th Congress to permanently extend the 9 percent floor, and received extensive bipartisan support (H.R.
+Bipartisan bills were also introduced in both the House and Senate during the 112th Congress to permanently extend the 9 percent floor, and received extensive bipartisan support (H.R.
 3661 and S. 1989; see also the Enterprise bill summaries).

 Testimony and Public Comment

 - On June 17, 2014, Enterprise and ACTION wrote a letter to the Ways and Means Committee urging permanent extension of minimum Housing Credit rates.

 - On February 26, 2014, Enterprise and ACTION issued a press release responding to House Ways and Means Chairman Dave Camp's tax reform discussion draft